 Vietnam.vn - Nền tảng quảng bá Việt Nam

-Many children see AI as a friend
+Many children consider AI as friends

 ZNewsZNews20/07/2025

-Character.ai interface.
+Character.ai's interface.
 Photo: Bloomberg .

 The software advised Johnson-Byrne to separate the two friends.
-He did so and the problem was resolved immediately, but admitted that they now “don’t talk much”.
+He did so and the problem was resolved immediately, but admitted they now “don’t talk much”.

 According to CNN , what impressed the 16-year-old boy was the way the chatbot always seemed to agree and say what he wanted to hear.
 Therefore, Johnson-Byrne often mistook the chatbot for a real-life friend.